-A plot summary cannot do justice to the dark twists and turns of Saint Maud, including perhaps the most memorable and chilling final shot of the last few years.
+A plot summary cannot do justice to the dark twists and turns of this A24 movie, including perhaps the most memorable and chilling final shot of the last few years.
 It announced both Glass and Clark as rising stars well worth keeping an eye on, as well as delivering a short, sharp blast of gripping psychological horror.

 You can sign up for an Amazon Prime free trial here.

 Check out our list of the best werewolf movies or the best horror anime for more chills, and our best movies list has plenty more classics to check out.
 Or, look at all the recent new movies of 2023 with our The Boogeyman review, and Evil Dead Rise review.